 Applications will be assigned for review prior to the next scheduled meeting of the Biomedical Research Committee, which will generally meet within six weeks of the submission date.
-Approximately two months should be allowed from submission of the application to the desired starting date (no earlier than March 1, July 1 and November 1 respective to submission due dates).
-The starting date of proposed project cannot be later than three months after the proposal submission deadline.
+Approximately two months should be allowed from submission of the application to the desired starting date (no earlier than April 1, July 1, and November 1 respective to submission due dates).

+The starting date of the proposed project cannot be later than three months after the proposal submission deadline.

-Application forms may be obtained from: CTSI REG Link
+Application forms are required and may be obtained from: CTSI BRG Link